alekseishirokov/tmin/README.md

 ## Using

-1. Create folder for your components under the `class` folder.
+1. Create folder for your component under the `class` folder.
 Folder structure must correspond with the namespace stucture of your project.
 For example, file `TextController.php` containing `TextController` class:
 	```